 ListView uses when processing incoming requests is listed on its official documentation page in the "Method Flowchart" section; in the "Ancestors (MRO)" section you can see that

-ListView itself inherits from a good number of other classes.
-MRO stands for Method Resolution Order and has to deal with multiple inheritance: if you are eager to deal with one of the most intricate Python topics feel free to read here.
+ListView inherits from a good number of other classes.
+MRO stands for Method Resolution Order and has to deal with multiple inheritance: if you are eager to deal with one of the most intricate Python topics feel free to read this.

 Incoming GET requests¶